Tuesday, June 2, 2009

 London's finally here!

 I've already been doing my thing today, that is, walking around.
 My hostel (YHA St Pauls on Carter if you're trying to follow on Google maps) is right in between St. Pauls Cathedral and the River Thames, so I decided to walk the river in a big loop from where I am to what I thought was London Bridge and back.
 Turns out, London bridge is rather boring, so I blame American media for portraying Tower bridge as London bridge, and I ended up going all the way east to Tower Bridge (and, more importantly, the Tower of London).
-On my way though, I saw some cool things.
-For one, I crossed the Millennium bridge to the Tate Museum, but to my surprise, right next to it is Shakespeare's Globe Theater!
-It looked totally out of place, at least to me.

 The tower bridge was pretty sweet to see up close- I didn't realize how big it was from all those Austin Powers movies or something.
-I was inadvertently corrected by a Brit who was complaining about all the Americans that confuse Tower bridge with London bridge, but that made me wonder, what does London bridge actually look like?
-Well, for all of you who are now wondering, it looks like this (the photo before the Globe), and it probably won't be falling down anytime soon either since they stopped building shops and houses on it (like the nursery rhyme).
+I was inadvertently corrected by a Brit who was

 Among the many towers in the Tower of London, there are a few that the average tourist can enter.
 One exclusively features carvings prisoners have made into the walls during the 16th century.
 These are not the typical 'Alex 2009' which may or may not be inscribed in a certain church or residence in Sweden, but fully developed crests, lions, latin phrases, mottos, and other very detailed markings.
 Frankly, I was impressed by the artistry, even if they were inscribed with knives and other basic tools.
 Now, you also have to consider that these weren't your average prisoner, but could basically do everything they could at their own residence, except for leave, that is.
-Some of the most well-affiliated prisoners had their wives brought in, and a kid or two, and on top of that wrote a book (Sir Walter Raleigh), but most were afforded the luxuries of the nobility.
+Some of the most well-affiliated prisoners had their wives brought in, and a kid or two, and on top of that wrote a book (Sir Walter Raleigh), but most were afforded the luxuries of

 There was also an exhibit called Henry VIII: Dressed to Kill, a collection of his arms, armour, and war collections during his reign.
 As some of us know, Henry VIII was as violent hunting game as he could be to his wives, and although he sucked at collecting sons, he collected everything war-related very well.
 I saw full suits of armor for both man, child, and horse, more pikes and broadswords than I would know what to do with, Mace-guns, Pike-guns, Halberd-guns, guns, bigger guns, artillery, bigger artillery, multi-barreled artillery that had exploded, plunder, and oh so much more.
 It got kind of overwhelming when we gazed upon his codpieces, or had a laugh over the suit of armour made for his exceedingly overweight body.